threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_wikideploy.md

 ### Deploy your private overlay network

-You are now all set to start deploying workloads on the TFGrid.
+You are now all set to start deploying workloads on the TF Grid.
 Yeah!

 Follow the steps decribed to [deploy your network](getting_started_network.md)